resource-watch/slate/source/includes/api/_dataset.md

     This is an authenticated endpoint!
 </aside>

+Note: When updating the `env` property of a dataset this way the change will cascade down to all associated layer and widget entities.

 ## Deleting a Dataset

 **When a dataset is deleted the user's applications that were present on the dataset will be removed from it.
 If this results in a dataset without applications, the dataset itself will be then deleted.**